 This movie has the continuity of Pastor Dave (David A.R.
 White) and Reverend Jude (Benjamin Onyango) from the previous two films, and the return of Josh (Shane Harper) from the first movie.
 We also get to see John Corbett (the pastor from All Saints) join this film as Dave’s atheist brother Pearce, with strong echoes of the parable of the prodigal son.

-What follows is more of a character study than an apologetic treatise, unlike the first two films.
+Unlike the first two films, what follows is more of a character study than an apologetic treatise.
+It shows us a side of ministry that most laypeople don’t think about.
 Pastors are supposed to have all the answers, and yet they aren’t perfect; they can get angry and frustrated just like the rest of us.

-By tackling the practical difficulties of living in a country that is becoming aggressively anti-Christian, God’s Not Dead 3 is one of the best films in the series.
+Actor/producer David A.R.
+White isn’t bad, either; he does a convincing job portraying his character’s wide range of emotions.
 Pastor Dave is fighting to save his church, but is that the right or wrong thing to do?
-The church is just a building.
+St. James Church is just a building.
 So architectural edifices aside, what about being the light we are called to be in a world that is growing considerably darker?
 Can Christians fight for their rights and be the light for Christ at the same time?

 “You spend so much time telling us what the church is AGAINST,” someone laments.
 “But what is the church FOR?”
 That would be forgiveness, peace, hope, and love.